Ron-Jaggli/Grrey/README.md

 # Grrey
-Grrayis a parental controls that's supposed to be very fast and reliable
+Grray is a parental controls website that's supposed to be very fast and reliable and will be based off of 55gms